 Redmine is a flexible project management web application written using Ruby on Rails framework.
 It is easy to install it using CloudLinux Ruby Selector.
 Follow this guide to install Ruby-Selector.
 It works with CageFS, so make sure to enable it for the account.
 Redmine version described in installation instructions is different from Redmine version used.
-The example given describes the latest version 3.3.1 as of today.
+The example given describes the process for version 3.3.1.
 For other versions please refer to doc/INSTALL file provided with downloaded Redmine archive or to the official Installation Guide.

 1. In cPanel (as a user) create MySQL database, create MySQL user and Add user to Database granting all privileges.